Featured Tritik Echorus by diogo_c

 Ease of use: There are hardly any chorus plug-ins out there that are easier to use than this one, perhaps the TAL-Chorus-X (minus the noise) but that’s a very specific kind of chorus.
 Echorus has a very clean and slick interface, controls that should be understood straight away and getting the desired sounds from it shouldn’t take more than a few moves.
 The documentation does a great job on explaining everything in concise manner and inside the plug-in there’s also a “tips” window which provides some further insights into operation.
 There are also a handful of presets to get us started, but honestly I don’t really feel the need for them but I welcome the neat preset menu which should be useful for storing settings for upcoming sessions.
 Lastly, it’s a lightweight plug-in that barely puts any load on the system and operates with zero latency which is always a great thing.

 Features: As stated above, Echorus is a simple plug-in, which means that on one hand this is a good thing since it’s not bloated nor complicated to use but on the other hand there are some features that I miss here.
 I’d like to have input/output metering as I suffer from severe gain-staging OCD.
 A second feature that I’d love to have would be a “center” adjustment point for the filters so it could be used as a sweepable bandpass filter.
-You can achieve bandpass with the current controls but sweeping would require moving two parameters, which is not exactly ideal, so if the little bar between each filter was clickable we could drag it and therefore have a sweepable bandpass filter.
+You can achieve bandpass with the current controls by holding shift and moving the bar between the filters, but sweeping would require moving two parameters, which is not exactly ideal.
 If I could pick one feature to add this would be it, as it would keep the plug-in’s “spirit” intact.
 On the subject of filters, I also wouldn’t mind having a variable resonance control and drive, which also reminds me that an input saturation stage would be cool to have for dirty effects and as alluded before a stereo width control wouldn’t hurt as well.
 Nevertheless, these are all complementary features that would add more to the plug-in, but not having them doesn’t mean that the core functionality is compromised in any way and there’s plenty to enjoy here - a good variety of classic chorus sounds, resizable interface, lock any parameter when changing presets, A/B settings, great CPU optimization and great ease of use.